florianhitz/cca-group-090/part3/README.md

 ```
 ### Step 3: Launch the Memcached Service
 #### 3.1 - Specify the Target Node
-In ```instruction-yaml/memcache-t1-cpuset.yaml``` (line 16), set the target node where memcached should run.
-Make sure to choose one of the four heterogeneous VMs.
+In ```instruction-yaml/memcache-t1-cpuset.yaml``` (line 14 and 17), set the target node and CPU core where memcached should run.
+Make sure to choose from one of the four heterogeneous VMs.
+In our setting, we put it on client-agent-b core 0.
 #### 3.2 - Start Memcached
 Use the start flag to launch the memcached service.
 Omitting the flag will delete all previously deployed jobs, pods and services.
 ```